GoogleChrome/web.dev/src/site/content/en/blog/gedi/index.md

 And, the benefits were measurable: on the La Repubblica mobile site, for example, they measured a 77% reduction in [Cumulative Layout Shift](/cls/) (CLS) and a 26%  improvement in time to [Largest Contentful Paint](/lcp/) (LCP).
-Overall, the team found they reduced on La Repubblica's mobile bounce rate by 8%.
+Overall, the team found they reduced La Repubblica's mobile bounce rate by 8%.

-The next step is to improve cumulative layout shift by minimizing the impact of ads on site layout stability.
+GEDI's next step is to improve cumulative layout shift by reducing the impact of ads on site layout stability.
 Giuseppe considers this to be a big challenge because they often deliver multi-site ad formats.
-Finding the right space to serve is a challenge, a challenge that they are addressing by A/B testing various solutions.
+Finding the right space to serve ads is a challenge, a challenge that they’re addressing by A/B testing various solutions.